-Paul: The difference to IR35 legislation in 2021 is that the responsibility for making a status determination, in other words, whether or not a limited company sits inside or outside of IR35, will move from the limited company itself to the end user hirer, the user of that limited company's services.
+Paul: The difference to IR35 legislation is that the responsibility for making a status determination, in other words, whether or not a limited company sits inside or outside of IR35, has moved from the limited company itself to the end user hirer, i.e., the user of that limited company's services.

 If the end user hirer gets that status determination wrong or doesn't exercise reasonable care and skill in making the determination, then the responsibility for any unpaid tax and National Insurance contributions will sit squarely with the end user client rather than with the limited company.